Kabir Bedi: Television career

 In the Indian Biblical television series Bible Ki Kahaniya, Bedi played both the young and aged Abraham.

 Radio career

-In 2007, he starred in Chat, a radio show aired by RAI Radio2, in the role of Sandokan.
+In 2007, he starred in Chat, a radio show aired by Rai Radio 2, in the role of Sandokan.
 In 2012, he did a series of Radio One programmes titled Women of Gold and Men of Steel in honour of industry champions in India.
 In 2017 he did another series in English for Radio One, Ten on Ten, celebrating the top ten innovations out of India.
 He also did the year-end special series, Best of 2017.

 Writing

 Bedi is a regular contributor to Indian publications including the Times of India and Tehelka on political and social issues affecting the country.
 He is also seen debating such topics on Indian national television.

 Charity

 In February 2017, Bedi was announced as the new 'brand ambassador' for international development organisation, Sightsavers, saying on his appointment, "Today there is immense awareness and attempt towards eye health and care in India and Sightsavers have shown way to people at large in the country with their achievements in the area of eye care."

 Bedi is the honorary brand ambassador for Italian Charity Care and Share Italia, which educates and looks after street children, from school to university, in Andhra Pradesh and Telegana.